woudX/go-power/README.md

 Go-Power
 ===

-> Library is under developing now, I desire to use lib after release version published
+> Library is under developing now,it's better to use library after release version published

 A lightweight tools library for golang developer, which provider lots of useful tools to make coding easier, faster and feel more comfortable